agabor/docs/_includes/ios/files.md

 If you know the name of a file you can delete it using the [REST API]({{site.baseUrl}}/rest/guide/#deleting-files).
 Your master key is required for this operation.

-Note: Reguardless of the Parse Server storage configuration, deleting a `PFObject` with a `PFFileObject` does not delete the file itself meerly its reference.
-Additionally, Parse does **NOT** provide a way to find unreferenced file names in storage.
+Note: Reguardless of the MSG Server storage configuration, deleting a `PFObject` with a `PFFileObject` does not delete the file itself meerly its reference.
+Additionally, MSG does **NOT** provide a way to find unreferenced file names in storage.